HTC Merge

 The HTC ADR6325, originally known as the HTC Lexikon and now known as the HTC Merge, is a device created by HTC.
 It is identified as a flagship phone carried by US Cellular and Alltel Wireless and came to Verizon Wireless and "C Spire Wireless" in the summer of 2011.
-It features an 800 MHz processor, 3.8" capacitive touchscreen, 5 Mega Pixel camera with LED flash quality and a 720p camcorder as well as a full QWERTY keyboard and Android 2.2 "Froyo" with the HTC Sense 1.5 User Interface, it also features 2 GB onboard storage.
+It features an 800 MHz processor, 3.8" capacitive touchscreen, 5 Mega Pixel camera with LED flash quality and a 720p camera as well as a full QWERTY keyboard and Android 2.2 with the HTC Sense 1.6 User Interface, it also came with an 8 GB card.

 The HTC Merge is a Multi-band device supporting both GSM and CDMA2000 cellular communications.

+Design

+The Merge used a brushed aluminum material and had four touch-sensitive buttons below the screen.
+It also had a green indicator light on the top of the face.